Pathbreaking book on Chinese Communist espionage

 See the book launch event here, when the authors discussed their work with Jude Blanchette at the Center for Strategic and International Studies (CSIS) in Washington, DC on December 5, 2019.

 Matt Brazil was interviewed in January 2020 by China Uncensored, click here.
+For other interviews and presentations by Matt on Beijing’s espionage apparatus, see here.

 “This is an important and timely book.
 Brazil and Mattis place China’s sustained campaign of espionage in context.
 Chinese Communist Espionage: An Intelligence Primer is a must-read for all who play a role in protecting free and open societies…” —H.R.
 McMaster, author, Dereliction of Duty: Johnson, McNamara, the Joint Chiefs of Staff and the Lies that Led to Vietnam